signs-it-is-time-to-move-house

 Work

 Work has always been a trigger for selling, typically to move closer to the office itself or nearer a good transport link.
-With 40% of us now working some or all the time from home, the new twist is that we might want a place that’s simply larger, has better broadband or is more flexible.
-This change in work needs might indicate it’s time to move house.
+With 40% of us now working some or all the time from home, the question of when is a good time to move house has changed.

 Getting older

-We could adapt our existing home, do we need those empty, spare rooms?
+As we get older, our priorities shift.
+We could adapt our existing home, but do we really need those empty spare rooms?
 Or risk the garden deteriorating because it’s too much to manage?
-Instead, downsizing is the answer.

 Moving near relatives